 Manhattan bike path terrorist Sayfullo Saipov spared the death penalty

-ISIS-inspired terrorist Sayfullo Saipov was on Monday given the mercy he didn’t offer the eight victims he mowed down on a Manhattan bike path with a rented truck — being spared the death penalty.
+NEW YORK — Islamic State-inspired terrorist Sayfullo Saipov on Monday was given the mercy he didn’t offer the eight victims he mowed down on a Manhattan bike path with a rented truck — being spared the death penalty.

 Manhattan Federal Court Judge Vernon Broderick took the note as the jury’s final answer.